-This article is authored by Felix Narhi, CIO and PM of PenderFund Capital Management.
+This article is authored by Felix Narhi, Portfolio Manager and Chief Investment Officer of PenderFund Capital Management, based in Vancouver, Canada.
+Visit the PenderFund Blog for additional insights.

 “American investors are missing out on China.
 It just looks too hard, sitting in Omaha… but it’s where they should be looking.” –Charlie Munger, Berkshire Hathaway